 Tyler really wished that we were doing something different on his birthday, although this will be a birthday that he will never forget!
 You just can’t get these experiences at home!

-Nearby there were less disgusting sections to this market…more fruit, toys, cookies, and baby supplies.
+Nearby there were the more unremarkable sections to this market…more fruit, toys, cookies, and baby supplies.
 All very mundane and boring, although the cookies were good and dirt cheap.

 Want to see more?
 Watch Tyler’s YouTube video here: